Javier Torá

-Javier Torá (Petrel, Alicante, Spain, 1971) is a Spanish entrepreneur, founder and CEO of the business group Elegant Supreme, specialized in leather goods and fashion.
-He currently resides in Guangzhou, China, where he has developed much of his professional career.
+Javier Torá (Born 1971) is a Spanish entrepreneur who is the founder and CEO of the business group Elegant Supreme, specialized in leather goods and fashion.
+He is a resident of Guangzhou, China, where he developed much of his professional career.

-Professional career
+Early life and education

+Torá was born in Spain in 1971 and obtained a Master’s degree in Management from Harvard Business School.

+Career

 Torá began his career in his father's leather goods company in Petrel.
 After the closure of that business, he founded a factory in Cádiz dedicated to leather production, which also ceased operations, forcing him to return to Alicante to work for a competitor of the family business.
-It was this company that invited him to move to China to expand their business—an offer he accepted.
+It was this company that invited him to move to China to expand their business.

 In 2013, he established Elegant Supreme in Guangzhou, taking advantage of the country’s competitive edge in textile production.
-The company has collaborated with international brands such as Inditex, Mango, El Corte Inglés, C&A, Armani Exchange, and Desigual.
+The company collaborated with international brands such as Inditex, Mango, El Corte Inglés, C&A, Armani Exchange, and Desigual.

-Torá holds a Master’s degree in Management from Harvard Business School.